Become a Green Chapter

 - Unplug all cords and chargers from wall outlets.

 - Ensure windows are tightly closed and blinds/curtains are drawn.

-We host a sustainability-oriented community service project
+Host a sustainability-oriented campus or community service project

 - Volunteer for environmental stewardship projects like tree planting, trail maintenance, storm drain tagging, trash mapping, stream clean-ups, etc.